nhsconnect/ITK3-Messaging-Distribution/pages/explore/defs_overview.md

 There are two "patterns" which utilise message definitions:

 1. For ITK3 messages which only have one Bundle, such as the acknowledgement message, the MessageDefinition carried in the handling specification is the MessageDefinition for that bundle.
-2. For ITK3 Payloads which have two Bundles, the MessageDefinition carried in the handling specification is the MessageDefinition for the payload (second Bundle) which is the FHIR Document Bundle.
+2. For ITK3 Payloads which have two Bundles, the MessageDefinition carried in the handling specification is the MessageDefinition for the payload (second Bundle).

 This diagram illustrates the two patterns.